Midtrans/midtrans-java/example/README.md

 ​
 Midtrans ❤️ Java!
 ​
 This is the Official [Midtrans](https://midtrans.com) java-client sample store Spring Boot web application.
-For more information about the product and documentation please refer to [http://docs.midtrans.com](https://docs.midtrans.com).
+For more information about the product and documentation please refer to [http://docs.midtrans.com](https://docs.midtrans.com) and also you can try visit [demo app](https://midtrans-java.herokuapp.com/).
 ​
 ## 1. How to build and run
 ​